web-platform-tests/wpt/docs/running-tests/testing-polyfills.md

 synchronously in a single inline script.
 See [Preparing the polyfill](#preparing-the-polyfill) for suggestions on transforming polyfills to run in that way.
-* Does not inject into python handler responses.
+* Does not inject into python handlers which write directly to the output stream.

 ### Observability